Ah, Halloween. I need a peanut-free Halloween party for my preschooler, please!

 My preschooler looks for this particular symbol on packaged items before he eats.

-This no peanut symbol is an extremely valuable image for non-readers.
+This no peanut symbol is a precious image for non-readers.

 I love that we could include this stamp with our party to acknowledge the peanut-free snacks.
 The stamp reassured my four-year-old that the snacks were safe for him to eat.